By Bus, Dubai

 Air-conditioned bus stops, the first in the world, are sited around the city to make waiting in the heat less of a problem.

 In addition to the routes in and around the city and emirate of Dubai, there are also inter-emirate routes.
+And there are special feeder buses for the Metro - they have the letter F as part of their route number.

 All the details are on the RTA website, given below.
 It may not be clear, but on the Home Page, click on 'Public Transport' then on the section headed 'About' click on the word 'More'.
 You'll see a list of clickable subjects, which will take you to the detailed information such as route maps and timetables.